Crypto2119/Star-Trek-Tricorder-V.3/README.md

 # Star-Trek-Tricorder-V.3
 A Star Trek Device That Shows Data In Your Surroundings.
-THE OBJECTIVE IS TO MAKE A CLOSE REPLICA TO THE STAR TREK PROP.
+The Objective of This Project is to Make a Close Relplica to the Star Trek Prop.